Undocumented Windows Kernel Functions – Structures, Enumerations, Unions, and Symbols

--v: verbose mode, will show all the process that symchk is performing
+-v: verbose mode, will show all the processes that symchk is performing

--os: print full path of the symbol files in the output
+-os: Print the full path of the symbol files in the output

 C:\Windows\System32\ntdll.dll: full path to the source file

-You can also specify only the System32 folder with “/r” switch.
-This will obtain PDB files for the entire System32 directory Recursively.
+In addition, you can specify only the System32 folder with the “/r” switch.
+The action will obtain PDB files for the entire System32 directory Recursively.